WHO targets teens on social media to debunk virus myths

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-GENEVA: The World Health Organisation said on Friday it was working with social media companies in a bid to quash misinformation about the coronavirus pandemic -- including on more light-hearted apps popular with teenagers.
+GENEVA: The World Health Organization said Friday it was working with social media companies in a bid to quash misinformation about the coronavirus pandemic — including on more light-hearted apps popular with teenagers.

 Kuzmanovic said the challenge was how to put across serious, educational information on TikTok.
 “With their help, we adjusted some of our video products to be suitable to the platform,” she said.